Area-53-Robotics/53E-Notebook-Over-Under-2023-2024/entries/build-test-launcher/entry.typ

   type: "build",
   start_date: datetime(year: 2023, month: 9, day: 22),
 )[

+#grid(
+  columns: (1fr, 2fr),
+  gutter: 20pt,
+[
+During testing we noticed that the motor on the catapult was not strong enough to hold the catapult arm in the down position.
+In order to fix this we decided to add a ratchet which will stop the catapult from being able to spin backwards.

  A ratchet was added to the catapult using plexiglass and a 24 tooth gear.
 The lexan was anchored to the side of the catapult with a flap protruding outwards.
 This flap meshed with the teeth of the 24 tooth gear in such a way that the gear could only move in one direction.

- The ratchet was iterated to use a larger gear (36 tooth) and a longer piece of lexan.
+ The ratchet was then upgraded to use a larger gear (36 tooth) and a longer piece of lexan.
 The larger gear was designed to increase how precise the ratchet was to allow the catapult to be loaded at a lower angle.
 The longer lexan was designed to reduce the chance of the ratchet being over compressed and rotated to a point where it did not hold the catapult in place.

+ ],

+ image("./lexan-ratchet.svg", height: 75%)

+ )
+ #nb_admonition(type: "warning")[
+   This solution ended up not working due to the ratchet consistently failing.
+The force of the rubber bands pulling on the catapult arm would pull bend the ratchet backward, disengaging it and rendering it useless.
+ ]

 // TODO: take picture of old ratchet (or add drawing) ]